-BRINGING CHILDREN BACK TO SCHOOL BY DRILLING BOREHOLES IN TANZANIA the tobacco farming communities is to tackie th achool, thereby marking them more with a reble to boing used as workers in the fields.
-In the semiarid Tabora Region of Tanzania, some children are unable to get to school because they spend many hours of the day collecting water for their families.
+BRINGING CHILDREN BACK TO SCHOOL BY DRILLING BOREHOLES IN TANZANIA the tobacco farming communities is to tackie the esheel thereby making them more with events being used as workers in the fields.
+In the somiarid Tabora Region of Tanzania, some childre are unable to get to school because they spend many hours of the day collecting water for their families.
 Water is scarce in most villages, and wells international tobacco business has drilled seven boreholes in five Tabora villages, supporting 4,672 households.
-This will cut down journey times and enable children to get back to their education.
-OUR BUSINESSES Our tobacco business

-Our tobacco business manufactures and sells cigarettes, cigars, cigarillos, snus, roll your own, pipe and water pipe tobacco, e-cigarettes, and other tobacco-based products.
-We sell these products in over 120 countries, and our main markets are France, Italy, Japan, Russia, Spain, Taiwan, Turkey, and the U.K. At the end of 2015 we had 38 cigarette and tobacco-related manufacturing facilities around the world - seven in Japan and 31 elsewhere.
+This will cut down journey times and OUR BUSINESSES Our tobacco business Our tobacco business manufactures and sells cigarettes, cigars, cigarillos, snus, roll your own, pipe and water pipe tobacco, e-cigarettes, and other tobacco-based products.
+We sell these products in over 120 countries, and our main markets are France, Italy, Japan, Russia, Spain, Taiwan, Turkey, and the UK At the end of 2015 we had 38 cigarette and tobacco-related manufacturing facilities around the world - seven in Japan and 31 elsewhere.
 Tobacco leaf is sourced directly from about 42,000 farmers in seven countries.
 Our global flagship cigarette brands include Winston, Camel, Mevius, LD, Benson & Hedges, Glamour, Silk Cut, and Sobranie, while our Japanese key brands include Seven Stars and Pianissimo.
 Total sales volume across our tobacco business amounted to 503.1 billion cigarettes in 2015, with a turnover of 1,994.5 billion Yen.
-Our pharmaceutical business
+INTERNATIONAL TOBACCO BUSINESS IN 2015